Rehan000/ElectroGPT/README.md

 Upload the required PDF datasheets and click the process button once, once processing is done, ask your questions in the text bar provided.

+Note: Don't forget to add OpenAI and Hugging Face API keys in .env file.